MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

     main()
 ```

-Although this is a python script that doesn't require any build, we have to make sure that `ament` will copy and install our node.
+Although this is a python script that doesn't require any compilation, we have to make sure that `ament` will pack, copy and install our node.
 Note that we are not running python scripts directly from its source folder!

 Let's edit `setup.py` that was automatically generated when we defined that our package will use `ament_python`.